-1. Keep in mind the two audiences of readers.
-Your content will be seen by conference attendees and the review committee.
+- Know your audiences.
+While your presentation will eventually be seen by conference attendees, you should also consider the perspective of the review committee.
 Before you begin writing, ask yourself, “What’s going to be appealing to both?”

-6. Be on the lookout for deadlines early.
-Submissions are typically due nine months before the conference date.
+- Stay on top of deadlines.
+For many of the large conferences, submissions are typically due nine months or more before the conference date.

-7. Never wait until the day of the deadline to start writing a proposal.
-Review the template well in advance and aim to submit your entry one week early.
+- Don’t wait until the day of the deadline to start your proposal.
+Many submissions require information beyond the speaker’s name and topic, including past speaking engagements, links to reference material, and more.
+Be sure to review the template well in advance and aim to submit your entry one week early.

-8. Always send the proposal from a client that can speak about a solved problem, not from a vendor.
-The client should be the primary speaker, and the vendor should be the secondary speaker.
+- Submit from the client perspective, not the vendor.
+Always submit your proposal from a client that can speak about a problem that they solved.
+The client should be the primary speaker and the vendor should be the secondary speaker.

-9. Have other professionals read your content and make sure it’s well thought out.
+- Ask for input.
+Have other industry professionals read your submission to make sure it’s well thought out.
 Confirm that your client has reviewed the topic and is onboard with the plan.